polygamma/aurman/README.md

 Explanation: https://git.archlinux.org/pacman.git/commit/?id=90e3e026d1236ad89c142b427d7eeb842bbb7ff4

 `aurman` will use `--ask=4` if this config option is set.
-Users will not have to confirm things like the installation of packages or the removal of conflicting packages again.
+You will not have to confirm things like the installation of packages or the removal of conflicting packages again.
 "Again" - meaning again for `pacman`.
-Users will still see the overview of `aurman`, which predicts what will happen, and users will have to confirm unless `--noconfirm` was set.
+You will still see the overview of `aurman`, which predicts what will happen, and you will have to confirm unless `--noconfirm` was set.
 To make clear: `aurman` will predict what will happen in every case.
 When using `--ask=4`, it may be possible that a conflict will not be detected by `aurman`.
 Hence, using `--ask=4` may lead to unintended removal of package(s).